 Dennis Cavanaugh is a current member and past chair of the firm’s Construction Group, and he focuses his practice on construction and surety law, including transactional work and litigation.
 He has over 35 years of experience handling complex construction matters involving contract procurement, negotiation, financing, and commercial-related dispute resolution and litigation.

 Contract Procurement and Project Delivery

 Dennis reviews, drafts, and negotiates design, construction, and project management related contracts on behalf of his clients.
 He counsels public and private building owners, tenants, lenders, building contractors, design professionals, subcontractors, and sureties.
 He has extensive experience with a variety of building delivery methods, from design-bid-build to integrated project delivery.
 Among the many transactions that Dennis has handled, he provided representation for a public-private partnership to redevelop, operate and maintain state highway service plazas, which resulted in a 35 year agreement.
 He represented a contractor partner involved in the construction of a new public toll bridge over a waterway.
-He regularly represents municipalities and other governmental authorities pursuing construction projects, whether it is a new school or a new public safety headquarters.
+He regularly represents municipalities and other governmental authorities pursuing construction projects, whether it is a renovation to a school or a new public safety headquarters.